artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 *Net Effect*: Any developer can spin up a Force review app in ~15 minutes.
 Review app are being used often for major and minor changes alike.

+## Future Iterations

+Artsy has come far with its tooling for review applications, but, as always, there's areas for us for to grow in, including:

+1. Better automation around the deprovisioning of review apps that no longer useful.
+1. While the improvements to review app infrastructure has sparked similar investments in other codebases, there's a lot of work we could do to bring this infrastructure to other shared services we deploy at Artsy.

 [heroku-review-app-docs]:https://devcenter.heroku.com/articles/github-integration-review-apps
 [introduction-of-hokusai-to-force]:https://github.com/artsy/force/pull/953
 [hokusai-gh-homepage]:https://github.com/artsy/hokusai